ajay-CaTi/full-react-app/README.md

 - React will clean the container and rerender all components
 - if key is present reat will only render that card only
 - Index is not recommended

-# React do?

-development experience easier write less code and do more, make code experience fast.

-React is fast in DOM menupulation
-Fater and efficient dom Menupulation
-Virtual dom
-cliff algo
-reconcillation

 # React hooks